anubis-me/CamCann/README.md

 # CamCann

 On windows :

 Step1 : Clone the repositry

 Step2: in terminal type : python manage.py runserver

 Step3: check local host/admin with

 login : admin

 password : hellocamcann

+Step4 : route for Data posting is "Localhost/collector/create"

 On Ubuntu :

 Step1 : make a virtual environment by running "virtualenv CamCann"